(For 2013–2014 academic year) Professors

 T. Byrnes, E. Fogarty

-360 Domestic Sources of American Foreign Policy (PG, IR)
+.
+360 Domestic Sources of American Foreign Policy

 T. Byrnes, M. Hayes

-364 Politics of India, Bangladesh, and Pakistan (PG, IR)
+.
+364 Politics of India, Bangladesh, and Pakistan

 F. Chernoff, E. Fogarty

 This course examines how the executive and legislative branches of government interact to formulate public policies.
 The influence of political parties, interest groups, business organizations, and public opinion on these institutions is explored in depth.
 The course also highlights the impact of federalism within the American political system, pointing both to intergovernmental implementation of national policies and to policy innovation at the state level.
-An overarching theme of the course is the inevitable tension between oligarchy and democracy in a system where only a few actors wield direct influence over policy decisions.
+374 International Law

 This course introduces students to public international law through an examination of the key concepts and principles that underlie the foundations of international law, as well as through the legal norms that regulate relations between states.
 Although states are considered the central actors in international law, the involvement of nonstate actors, intergovernmental organizations, and other participants is also examined.
 Substantive areas of international law, humanitarian law, and international law and the environment are also analyzed.
 The course concludes with a discussion of the future role of international law in world politics.
-Prerequisite: POSC 152 or POSC 232.
+377 Political Psychology

 How do the forces that shape personality and motivation affect the political behavior of individuals?
 What role do factors such as schooling, religion, social class, mass media, race, and gender have upon individual beliefs and attitudes?
 How does the use of stereotypes and political symbols shape the popular understanding of politics and affect the relationship between the rulers and the ruled?
 By employing an individualistic perspective, this course investigates the formation of public opinion and the structure of political beliefs, values, and attitudes.